Reformation

 The scriptures do not say many things about parental love.
 A parent in most cases has a special concern for his or her child.
 The scriptures teach parents to instruct their children in the way of the Lord (Deuteronomy 6:1-9).
 Parents are to consistently discipline their children (Hebrews 12:4-14).

 We know what the problem is, do we not?
 What is the temptation?
 The temptation is to give much if not all of his inheritance to his sons of the wife he loves.
-In the Hebrew society there were several governing factors as to what should be done.
+In Hebrew society, several factors determined what should be done.
 The oldest son typically gets a double portion.
 He would also be responsible to care for his widowed mother.

 All societies are different.
-Our society has no rule about the older son getting a double portion.
+Our society has no rule requiring the older son to receive a double portion.
 That is up to the parents.
 In fact, it is common for the wife to inherit the property and later distribute the inheritance.
-In the Hebrew culture back then property and their livelihood went from father to sons.
+In the Hebrew culture back then, property and their livelihood went from father to sons.
 The sons would then care for the family.
-When we speak of reformation, I am not suggesting that we should go back to the ancient Hebrew culture.
+When we speak of reformation, I am not suggesting that we return to ancient Hebrew culture.
 We do, however, need to pay attention to the abuse that God prevents through these laws.

 God's concern